 Looking at the cash flow forecast helps you to ensure that your business has enough cash to keep running, and can help you anticipate potential cash shortfalls.

-It is also a best practice to include a monthly cash flow statement in the appendices of your edible seaweeds farm business plan so that the readers can view the impact of seasonality on your business cash position and generation.
+It is also a best practice to include a monthly cash flow statement in the appendices of your edible seaweed farm business plan so that the readers can view the impact of seasonality on your business cash position and generation.

 The initial financing plan